-A grassroots leader and longtime educator, Andrew Pallotta was elected executive vice president in 2009 to help guide the union's massive political mobilization and legislative efforts.
+A grassroots leader and longtime educator, Andrew Pallotta was elected executive vice president in 2009 to help guide NYSUT's massive political mobilization and legislative efforts.

-An elementary school teacher for more than two decades, Pallotta was an elected leader of the UFT, NYSUT's affiliate in New York City, representing United Federation of Teachers members in the Bronx.
+An elementary school teacher for more than two decades, Pallotta was an elected leader of the United Federation of Teachers, NYSUT's affiliate in New York City, representing UFT members in the Bronx.

 Pallotta's reputation as an advocate helped make him a troubleshooter in resolving union members' concerns, expediting services and advising members on their contract rights and responsibilities.

 A graduate of the NYSUT Leadership Institute, Pallotta served as a delegate to NYSUT, American Federation of Teachers and UFT conventions.
-He is a vice president of the New York State AFL-CIO, a member of its executive council and a vice president of AFT and a member its executive council.
+He is a vice president of the New York State AFL-CIO, a member of its executive council, and a vice president of AFT and a member of its executive council.
 He also serves on the board of directors for the Council for Unity and the Italian-American Labor Council.

 Pallotta and his wife, Martha, have two children, Andreana and Stephen.